 Seed pod and seed photos by Travis Owen.

 Iris douglasiana Herbert is a native of California and Oregon growing on the edge of coastal forests and on bluffs and prairies overlooking the sea.
 Flower color ranges from blue to violet to cream and blooming time from late winter into late spring.
-The first four pictures below were taken at Manchester State Beach (Mendocino County) in the spring.
-The fifth was taken at Salt Point State Park and the last on The Sea Ranch, both in Sonoma County, California.
+The first three pictures below were taken at Manchester State Beach (Mendocino County) in the spring.
+The fourth was taken at Salt Point State Park and the fifth on The Sea Ranch, both in Sonoma County, California.
+The last photo of a rare white one was taken at the Point Arena-Stornetta Unit of the California Coastal National Monument.
 Photos by Mary Sue Ittner.

 The first two photos were taken at Floras Lake State Park on the Oregon Coast south of Bandon by Mary Sue Ittner.
 Photos three to five from Mary Sue Ittner and Bob Rutemoeller are of plants flowering in her garden.
 In the garden she has found that cutting all the leaves back to the ground in early fall every couple of years improves the plants visually as old leaves can sometimes be unattractive.
 The last photo from David Pilling is of a seed.

 Iris fernaldii R.C.
-Foster is an evergreen species usually found growing in shade from 50–2000m in coastal areas, southern inner north coast ranges, and the Sacramento Valley of California.
+Foster is an evergreen species usually found growing in shade from 50–2000 m in coastal areas, southern inner north coast ranges, and the Sacramento Valley of California.
 It is often found in tangled undergrowth and in grass under trees.
-It usually has two flowers to each stem with style crests oblong to spear-shaped, reflexed and slightly toothed.
+It usually has two flowers to each stem with style crests oblong to spear-shaped, reflexed, and slightly toothed.
 Flowers are pale creamy-yellow, delicately veined with gold or lavender-grey.
 The dark grey green narrow leaves are longer than the stems and stained purple-red.
-Photos taken by Bob Rutemoeller and Mary Sue Ittner inland in Sonoma County, California, May 2012.
+Photos were taken by Bob Rutemoeller and Mary Sue Ittner inland in Sonoma County, California, May 2012.

 Iris innominata Henderson is an evergreen species found in northern California and also in Oregon.
 It has narrow dark green glossy leaves and forms dense compact tussocks.
 The usually one, but sometimes two, showy flowers have rounded reflexed style crests and striking red to brown veins on the falls.
 The most well known color is golden yellow, but there are cream, apricot, bluff, and orange forms.
 It does very well in shady spots or rock gardens and is often used in hybridizing.
 The first two photos by Bob Rutemoeller and Mary Sue Ittner are of plants grown from seed.
 The next three from Mary Sue Ittner and Bob Rutemoeller are of plants on the Stoney Creek Trail just into California from the Oregon border.

-Iris macrosiphon Torrey is found in open woods and has very narrow leaves taller than the flowers and colors of pale purple, pale yellow to white, apricot or blue or blue-purple.
+Iris macrosiphon Torrey is found in open woods and has very narrow leaves taller than the flowers and colors of pale purple, pale yellow to white, apricot or blue, or blue-purple.
 The first one was grown from seed and photographed by Bob Rutemoeller.
-It took a number of years before first flowering.
+It took a number of years before the first flowering.
 The second one photographed by Mary Sue Ittner was growing along the road near Table Mountain in Butte County, California.
+The next two photos from Calflora were taken by Suzanne L. Weakley in April in Napa County and shared under a CC BY-NC license.

 Iris macrosiphon 'Mt.
 Madonna' - just recently arrived in Riverside, CA. The species is native to California and Oregon.
 Purchased about to bloom from the UCI winter bulb/plant sale.
 Photo by Jennifer Hildebrand.

 Iris munzii R.C.
 Foster is found in blue oak woodlands with a thick understory of annual grass.
-They are listed as rare threatened or endangered by the California native plant society.
+This species is listed as rare threatened or endangered by the California native plant society.
 The largest of the Pacific Coast Irises, these are tall, straight, and stately plants.
 The flowers are pale blue to lavender to purple.
-Munzi's Iris is endemic to the southern Sierra Nevada foothills in Tulare county, California, where these photos were taken by Mary Gerritsen in April, 2008.
+Munzi's Iris is endemic to the southern Sierra Nevada foothills in Tulare county, California, where these photos were taken by Mary Gerritsen in April 2008.

-Iris purdyi Eastwood is found in the coastal forests of the north Coast ranges.
+Iris purdyi Eastwood is found in the coastal forests of the North Coast ranges.
 It has narrow leaves and pale yellow flowers, often tinted purple or veined with purple or brown.
-This first two photos were taken by Bob Rutemoeller of a plant growing wild along the road in Sonoma County, Northern California.
+The first two photos were taken by Bob Rutemoeller of a plant growing wild along the road in Sonoma County, Northern California.
 The last two photos were taken by Mary Sue Ittner.

-Iris thompsonii R. Foster is a pale to deep blue-purple (occasionally white or gray) species found in the lower regions in the Klamath Range of Del Norte County in northwestern California and southwestern Oregon from 90 to 600 m (300 to 2,000 f) elevation that was historically considered to be a hybrid between Iris douglasiana and Iris innominata and then lumped with I. innominata by later research.
-Recent genetic studies and a reexamination of physical form and habitat have revealed that it is indeed distinct from its golden cousin.
-Features of this species are a slender floral tube that is funnel-shaped at top, with short spathes, and broad and rounded flower parts.
+Iris thompsonii R. Foster is a pale to deep blue-purple (occasionally white or gray) species found in the lower regions in the Klamath Range of Del Norte County in northwestern California and southwestern Oregon from 90 to 600 m (300 to 2,000 ft) elevation that was historically considered to be a hybrid between Iris douglasiana and Iris innominata and then lumped with I. innominata by later research.
+Genetic studies and a reexamination of physical form and habitat have revealed that it is indeed distinct from its golden cousin.
+The Jepson eFlora in 2022 considers this to be a species and has this note: "Wilson et al. (1990 Madroño 37:113--123) reported no evidence of hybrid origin."
+Features of this species are a slender floral tube that is funnel-shaped at the top, with short spathes, and broad and rounded flower parts.
 Leaves are slender and grass-like and mature plants form dense, compact evergreen tussocks with numerous flowers.
+The photos below from Calflora were taken by John Game, Jonathan Lee, and Steve Matson in Del Norte County and shared under a CC BY-NC license.